jolewis-ddn/jira-status-reporter/README.md

 * adminKey: Parameter to enable/display administrative functions
 * issueTypes: Optional list of specific issue types.
 (Default: Epic, Story, Task, Sub-task, Bug, Test)
 * unassignedUser: String to represent unassigned items.
 May be used in various reports (including remainingWorkReport).
 (Default: 'UNASSIGNED')
+* workInSubtasksOnly: Boolean indicating whether or not Stories contain work in addition to work in Sub-Tasks.
+If this value is _true_ then Stories that contain Sub-Tasks do not contain work in themselves (i.e. all work is in the Sub-Tasks).
+If this value is _false_ then Stories may contain work above and beyond work estimates in the Sub-Tasks.
+(Stories without Sub-Tasks are always included.)
+This is currently only honored by the Remaining Work Report, which now shows, at the top of the report, a string indicating this value: "Stories with Sub-Tasks are shown/included" (_false_) or "Stories with Sub-Tasks are not shown/included" (_true_).
+(Default: _false_)

 ## Getting help
 1. All node scripts have a help page: `node script.js --help`